 The Financial Advisory Services & Training (F.A.S.T) team will be holding year-end related workshops.

-The following workshops are offered in 2015:
+The following workshop is offered twice in 2018:

 These sessions will be held in room 103 at 256 McCaul Street .